jamie33o/history-of-michael-collins/README.md

 - Part of the code in the footer was taken from the love running walktrough tutorial on Code Institue.
 - Part of the code in the form section was taken from love running walktrough tutorial on Code Institue.

 Thank you for visiting the History Michael Collins website!
-We hope that this platform enriches your understanding of this remarkable figure and his significant contributions to Irish history.
+We hope that this website enriches your understanding of this remarkable figure and his significant contributions to Irish history.